UoYCS-plasma/GP2/README.md

 Improvements so far:
 - Edges are now stored in linked lists respective to their mark.
 - Nodes are now stored in linked lists respective to their mark.
-- Timings are generated at the termination, including and excluding graph building.
+- Timings are generated at termination, including and excluding graph building.

 # Getting Started